Walking Concerns

-The normal child begins to walk at 12 to 14 months of age.
-Initially it is normal for the child to walk with a wide-based, externally rotated gait, taking numerous short steps.
+A child typically begins to walk at 12 to 14 months of age.
+Initially a child walks with a wide-based, externally rotated gait and taking numerous short steps.
 The gait then undergoes orderly stages of development.
 Walking velocity, step length and the duration of the single-limb stance increase with age and the number of steps taken per minute decreases.
 A mature gait pattern is well established by about 3 years of age, and the gait of a seven-year-old child resembles that of an adult.
-A normal mature gait cycle consists of the stance phase, during which the foot is in contact with the ground and the swing phase, during which the foot is off the ground.
+A mature gait cycle consists of the stance phase, during which the foot is in contact with the ground and the swing phase, during which the foot is off the ground.

 |